 K Means is a clustering algorithm that repeatedly assigns a group amongst k groups present to a data point according to the features of the point.
 It is a centroid-based clustering method.

-The number of clusters is decided, cluster centers are selected in random farthest from one another, the distance between each data point and center is calculated using Euclidean distance, the data point is assigned to the cluster whose center is nearest to that point.
-This process is repeated until the center of clusters does not change and data points remain in the same cluster.
+We decide the number of clusters, select cluster centers randomly farthest from one another, calculate the distance between each data point and center using Euclidean distance, and assign the data point to the cluster whose center is nearest to that point.
+We repeat this process until the center of clusters does not change and data points remain in the same clustering data in r.

 All this is theory but in practice, R has a clustering package that calculates the above steps.